Top 7 Tips to Avoid at the Start of the Season

 Congratulations, you're on your way to becoming the next top Fondo rider!

 However, don't undo all that quality training with bad nutrition.
-Now the season is upon and the festive season is over, it's time to train smart and eat smarter.
+Now the season is upon us, it's time to train smart and eat smarter.

 Advice: Nutrition is the other 50% of a good training plan or regime.